bsb00004/Python-Project6---Clean-And-Analyze-Employee-Exit-Surveys/README.md

   - Replace spaces with underscores ('_').
   - As an example, Cease Date should be updated to cease_date.
   - Remember you can use the DataFrame.columns attribute to print an array of the existing column names.
-- Use the DataFrame.rename() method to update the columns below in tafe_survey_updated.
-Don't worry about the rest of the column names right now - we'll handle them later.
+- Using the DataFrame.rename() method to update the columns below in tafe_survey_updated.
+We'll handle rest of the column names later.
-'Record ID': 'id'
+  - 'Record ID': 'id'
-'CESSATION YEAR': 'cease_date'
+  - 'CESSATION YEAR': 'cease_date'
-'Reason for ceasing employment': 'separationtype' 'Gender.
+  - 'Reason for ceasing employment': 'separationtype'
+  - 'Gender.
 What is your Gender?': 'gender'
-'CurrentAge.
+  - 'CurrentAge.
 Current Age': 'age'
-'Employment Type.
-Employment Type': 'employment_status' 'Classification.
-Classification': 'position' 'LengthofServiceOverall.
-Overall Length of Service at Institute (in years)': 'institute_service' 'LengthofServiceCurrent.
-Length of Service at current workplace (in years)': 'role_service' Use the DataFrame.head() method to look at the current state of the dete_survey_updated and tafe_survey_updated dataframes and make sure your changes look good.
+  - 'Employment Type.
+Employment Type': 'employment_status'
+  - 'Classification.
+Classification': 'position'
+  - 'LengthofServiceOverall.
+Overall Length of Service at Institute (in years)': 'institute_service'
+  - 'LengthofServiceCurrent.
+Length of Service at current workplace (in years)': 'role_service'

+Use the DataFrame.head() method to look at the current state of the dete_survey_updated and tafe_survey_updated dataframes and make sure your changes look good.